RawBData/SFRider/README.md

 ***
 ## Challenges
 The most challenging aspects of this project are:
-- [] Avoiding oversaturating the map by sampling data instead of dumping all of it
+- [] Avoiding oversaturating the map by sampling data
 - [] Smooth marker and popup loading with relavent information
 - [] Path drawing and differentiation
 ***